 Personal network

-In order to get detailed information on the respondent’s personal network, respondents were asked a series of name-generating questions in response to things like “who do you confide in”, “who might you be abe to call upon in an emergency”, etc. Additionally, to assess levels of social involvement, respondents were asked how often they engaged in certain activities – like dining out with friends, or participation in informal or formal group.
+In order to get detailed information on the respondent’s personal network, respondents were asked a series of name-generating questions.
+For this presentation, I will present mainly on social companions.

-For my paper, I decided to focus on responses to the people named as a social companion, a confidant, or someone to ask advice from.
-However, for this presentation, I will present mainly on social companions.

 Father Conceptualization

 After respondents listed various alters to the name-generating questions, they were then asked to describe their relationship to those alters.
 If they were a father, they would be labeled as “parent” and male.”
 Respondents were also asked which of the people they named were people they felt “especially close to.”